It’s high time for a US Space Force.

 We should figure that those missiles will be here for awhile, and perhaps until global peace breaks out.
 Despite recent hand-wringing about costs, ballistic missiles are much cheaper than ballistic missiles on nuclear submarines, or even intercontinental bomber aircraft.
 What they lack in survivability they make up as poker stakes.
 Trying to destroy them all by attacking hundreds of continental aim points with nuclear weapons necessarily ignites an all-out war with the United States.
 That sounds important, so what if the missileers had a permanent home to call their own, alongside some like-minded rocketmen, for a little career diversity, and some operational duty stations outside the Great Plains?

 For all these reasons, I argue, the US needs not fewer military services, but one more.
 At the same time, it could use fewer independent defense agencies, whose overlapping authorities and responsibilities complicate interagency management.
-A separate Space Force (Space Corps, Star Fleet, whatever) could incorporate the military satellites, the National Reconnaissance Office (NRO), the USAF’s ballistic missiles, the Missile Defence Agency (MDA), and the stateside anti-ballistic missiles forces of the Army.
+A separate Space Force (Space Corps, Star Fleet, whatever) could incorporate the military satellites, the National Reconnaissance Office (NRO), the USAF’s ballistic missiles, the Missile Defense Agency (MDA), and the stateside anti-ballistic missiles forces of the Army.
 (This would have the additional advantage of refocusing the ground force on terrestrial problems.)
-Today, Air Force Space Command has 22,000 troops and 9,000 civilians, and the other services’ space and missile defense organizations have several thousand more.
-While this would clearly make for the smallest American military service, the US Coast Guard has only 36,000 troops and 7,000 civilians.
+Today, Air Force Space Command has twenty-two thousand troops and nine thousand civilians, and the other services’ space and missile defense organizations have several thousand more.
+While this would clearly make for the smallest American military service, the US Coast Guard has only thirty-six thousand and seven thousands civilians.
 A service of roughly that size is more than feasible organizationally.

 Someone will complain that this hiving off of space activities into a new service duplicates bureaucracy and infrastructure.
 First, don’t think that duplication is all bad.
 The classic example was actually ballistic missiles in the 1950s.
 As Burton Klein argued in Forbes in May 1958 (“A Radical Proposal for R. and D.”), in actuality “we need more competition, duplication, and ‘confusion’ in our military research and development programs.”
 At RAND back then, Armen Alchian and Frank Collbohm were arguing that multiple R&D approaches were better than one long bet, however well researched, just because the future was so uncertain.
 Their case was specifically ballistic missiles.
 (See pp. 255–310 in Agatha C. Hughes and Thomas P. Hughes, eds., Systems, Experts, and Computers: The Systems Approach in Management and Engineering, World War II and After, MIT Press, 2000).
 Back then, it wasn’t obvious whether a ballistic missile should belong to the Army, the Navy, or the Air Force.
 Offering all three services the mission led to intense competition to stand up better missile forces.
 While the Army’s force was reasonably traded away with the 1987 Intermediate-Range Nuclear Forces Treaty, all three succeeded to some degree, and with weapons that worked well.